 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

-- Very bad side effects have happened when this drug was used with a certain other drug called activated prothrombin complex concentrate (aPCC).
-These health problems include blood clots and injury to blood vessels.
-Call your doctor right away if you feel confused, faint, sick, or weak.
-Call your doctor right away if you have back or stomach pain, change in eyesight, chest pain or pressure, coughing up blood, eye pain or swelling, fast heartbeat, numbness in the face, pain in the leg or arm, shortness of breath, swelling in the arms or legs, trouble passing urine, upset stomach or throwing up, very bad headache, or yellow skin or eyes.
+- Severe side effects have happened when this drug was used with another drug called activated prothrombin complex concentrate (aPCC).
+The risk of this drug interaction may last for up to 6 months after the last dose of this drug.
+Side effects have included blood clots and injury to blood vessels.
+Call the doctor right away if your child feels confused, faint, sick, or weak.
+Call the doctor right away if your child has back or stomach pain, change in eyesight, chest pain or pressure, coughing up blood, eye pain or swelling, fast heartbeat, numbness in the face, pain in the leg or arm, shortness of breath, swelling in the arms or legs, trouble passing urine, upset stomach or throwing up, severe headache, or yellow skin or eyes.

 - It is used to prevent bleeding in people with hemophilia A.

 - If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell the doctor about the allergy and what signs your child had.